MahmoudMedhat/Crystal/README.md

 DB are Northwind

-Run by use Web Form Page
+Run by using Web Form Page

 Formula : any Quantity less than 10 then color : red